 Modern wood structured, octagonal home kits are superbly practical dwellings with excellent thermal and solar properties.
 The regular size is based on a wall length of 2.4m to give a total area of a bit over 28 sq metres.
 They are made up of 8 wall sections and 8 roof sections, topped with a skylight roof vent.

-Today's modern Yurts are a durable, high tech version of the traditional Mongolian yurt.
+Today's modern yurt kit is a durable, high tech version of the traditional Mongolian yurt.
 Heavy duty, insulated, fire retardant, state of the art industrial membranes and fabrics, engineered timber rafters and framing to keep out all water hail, snow, and mildew.